tonethar/IGME-430-Spring-2021/projects/project-1.md

 <hr>

 ## VII.
-Rubric (DRAFT)
+Rubric

 - Do all of the above and get an 89%
-- App mut go "above and beyond" in order to get an A (be sure to document this)
+- App must go "above and beyond" in order to get an A (be sure to document this)

 ### VII-A. Deductions

+1) (-5% each) App is missing any of the individual requirements listed under **III.
+Functional Requirements** - Examples:

+    - **III.
+Functional Requirements  4) Required endpoints** - *missing a GET API parameter*, *not sending back XML when requsted*, *not sending back headers only when requested*, *not having 2 params sent in POST Body requests*, *not sending back a `201` status code at the proper time*, *not sending back a `400` status code at the proper time*a and so on

-1) In your project, users must be able to access at least 2 endpoints of your API via Ajax calls, with a variety of controls depending on the needs of your users (up to -30% if not fully implemented)
+2) (up to -30% if not fully implemented) Users must be able to access at least 2 endpoints of your API via Ajax calls, with a variety of controls depending on the needs of your users

-2) Missing Admin page (-10%)

-3) Missing page with `<form>` and ability to POST data to server  (-25%)
+3) (-25%) Missing page with `<form>` and ability to POST data with at least 2 parms to the server

+4) (-10% each) Missing any of the required HTML/CSS/Image endpoints

-4) Missing endpoints, ex.
-HTML, CSS, image, error page, JSON endpoints  (-10 each)
+4) (-25% each) Missing GET endpoints

+5) (-25% each) Missing POST endpoint

+6) (-5% each) Does not meet **IV.
+User Experience Requirements**

-XX) Not meeting the [Development Requirements](#development-requirements) above  (-10% each)
+7) (-10% each) Not meeting the [Development Requirements](#development-requirements) above

-XX) Used express or similar framework (-100%)
+8) (-100%) Used express or similar framework

-XX) Code must be based on the "HW - Random Jokes Plus" assignment - i.e. do not use any "DONE" versions of demos from the other section or previous semesters as a starting point (-100%)
+9) (-100%) Code must be based on the "HW - Random Jokes Plus" assignment - i.e. do not use any "DONE" versions of demos from the other section or previous semesters as a starting point